jbakse/hello_ai/readme.md

-# OpenAI + Javascript

-Examples for the OpenAI + Javascript class.
+# Hello, AI!

+This repository contains code examples written for use in my classes.

+The examples are written in Javascript for the Deno runtime.

 ### Running the Hello_X! examples